Stuart-Mouse/jai-gon/notes.md

 # Data Model Refactoring

 I realized this a while ago, but now seems like a decent time to act on it:
-The primary value of this module that I would like to package up in a way that other can use it is not primarily in it being a JSON / GON parser, it's in the work that it does to map a DOM structure into internal data structures.
+The primary value of this module that I would like to package up in a way that others can use it is not primarily in it being a JSON / GON parser, it's in the work that it does to map a DOM structure into internal data structures.
 And that part of the code can be pretty cleanly separated from whatever language parser you want to use it in conjunction with.
 It's really a lot like the convert module's remapping stuff, but with slightly looser structures involved.